About Us

 (Te reo Māori is the sacred vessel of my faith)

-Made up of whānau who come from Ringatū, Mihinare, Te Hāhi Iriiri, and Te Hāhi Pakipaki whakapapa; this whakapono-based language school will be the only one of its kind in Aotearoa.
+Made up of whānau who come from Ringatū, Mihinare, Te Hāhi Iriiri, and Te Hāhi Pakipaki whakapapa; this whakapono-based language school is the only one of its kind in Aotearoa.

 Ngā Mātāpono